Your session will timeout due to inactivity, please choose to continue your session if you’d would like to continue.

 More expensive restaurants in Beijing will generally accept credit cards, but street vendors and takeaway joints will expect cash.
 While hotel restaurants will sometimes include a 10 to 15 percent service charge, tipping is not generally expected in Beijing.

-The word is that this modest looking little courtyard restaurant has an impeccable menu and flawless delivery.
-Everything from their (water spinach) to the spicy signature dish, the Kapitan chicken, is exquisite as their Malaysian chef takes great pride in his work.
+This modest little courtyard restaurant has an impeccable menu and flawless delivery.
+Everything from their kangkung belacan (water spinach) to the spicy signature dish, the Kapitan chicken, is exquisite as their Malaysian chef takes great pride in his work.

-Chinese royalty were renowned picky eaters and ate only specialty dishes with carefully selected ingredients and even more carefully selected names.
-Such dining gave way to its own culinary tradition, which can be enjoyed at Fangshan's enormous banquet-style dining hall with such imperial classics as 'jade phoenix returning to the royal'.
-Choosing from a huge selection of dishes is a perfect way to go back in time and eat like an emperor.
+Chinese royalty were famously picky eaters and ate only speciality dishes with carefully selected ingredients and even more carefully selected names.
+Such dining gave way to its own culinary tradition, which can be enjoyed at Fangshan's enormous banquet-style dining hall with such imperial classics as 'Jade Phoenix Returning to the Royal'.
+Choosing from a huge selection of dishes is a perfect way to go back in time and truly eat like an emperor.

 Providing top-notch international cuisine in a uniquely Chinese setting, TRB is set in a 600-year-old temple which has been tastefully renovated to create a modern fine-dining haven.
-The food is mostly European but with a bit of local flavour thrown in.
-The restaurant is open for lunch and supper on weekdays and brunch, lunch and supper on weekends.
+The food is mostly European but with a bit of local flavour mixed in.
+The restaurant is open for lunch and dinner on weekdays and brunch, lunch and supper on weekends.
 Reservations are recommended.

-Those in Beijing between January and March should pay a visit to the magical Longqing Gorge Ice and Snow Festival.
-The magical winter wonderland provides a fun day out for locals and tourists alike at the ice spectacle held annually just north of Beijing.
-Marvel at the intricately carved ice sculptures and ice lanterns on display, while fireworks turn the icy gorge into a colourful light show.
+Those in Beijing between January and March should make a point of it to visit the magical Longqing Gorge Ice and Snow Festival.
+Marvel at a winter wonderland of intricately carved ice sculptures and ice lanterns, while fireworks turn the gorge into a colourful light show.

-Visitors can try their hand at ice-fishing, tobogganing, ice-slides, skating, or one of numerous other ice or snow sports.
-There is also a human-sized ice maze to get lost in.
-Looming spectacularly above all the attractions and activities there is a 230 feet (70m) high frozen waterfall.
-There is something on offer for all age groups, making for a thrilling excursion for the whole family.
-Longqing is under two hours' drive from central Beijing so it is possible to visit just for a day, but, as the ice sculptures are at their most beautiful and magical at night, it is recommended that visitors stay in the area overnight to enjoy the full experience.
+Visitors can try their hand at ice-fishing, tobogganing, ice-skating or various other snow sports.
+There is also an ice maze to get lost in.
+Looming spectacularly above all the attractions and activities is a 230 feet (70m) high frozen waterfall.
+There is something on offer for all age groups, making it a thrilling excursion for the whole family just under two hours' drive from central Beijing.

 The longest man-made structure in the world lends just a small portion of itself for one of the most beautiful and challenging races in the world.
-Apart from the full marathon, which is approximately 26.2 miles (42km), and half marathon which is about 13.1 miles (21km), there is a Fun Run in which anybody over the age of 12 can participate.
-Up until 2013 there were two additional races of three miles (5km) and six miles (10km) each but they have been cancelled in favour of the Fun Run which will go the same route.
-The race has two basic sections, one on the wall itself (in which runners famously climb 5,164 steps) and one which sees contestants running on reasonably flat terrain through picturesque villages and rice fields.
-Although much of the Great Wall is very uneven, steep, and treacherous in parts, the marathon route is even and well-maintained so that no special shoes are required and injuries should be minimal.
-There are refreshment stations every few miles giving away water, energy drinks, and bananas.
-From a scenic point of view, it is without a doubt one of the most spectacular marathons in the world.
+Apart from the full marathon, which is approximately 26.2 miles (42km), and a half marathon which is about 13.1 miles (21km), there is a Fun Run in which anybody over the age of 12 can participate.
+The race has two basic sections, one on the wall and another which sees contestants running on reasonably flat terrain through picturesque villages and rice fields.
+Although much of the Great Wall is uneven, steep and even treacherous in parts, the marathon route is even and well-maintained.

-Chinese New Year is a famously festive period.
-In Beijing it is a noisy, colourful, and riotous occasion.
-Boys and girls on stilts, life-sized puppets, and costumed carousers sing and dance in the streets.
-Not a whole lot of sleep is possible during this week of celebration.
-The Eastern Mountain Taoist Temple on the east side of the city hosts the New Year Temple Fair, where one can find some respite from the revelling in the main hall, featuring a Taoist orchestra playing traditional flutes and pipes.
+In Beijing, the Chinese New Year is a raucous, colourful and riotous occasion, with boys and girls on stilts, life-sized puppets and costumed carousers singing and dancing in the streets.
+The Eastern Mountain Taoist Temple hosts the New Year Temple Fair, where one can find some respite from the revelling in the main hall, which features a Taoist orchestra playing traditional flutes and pipes.